syself/cluster-api-provider-hetzner/docs/reference/hetzner-bare-metal-machine-template.md

 Updating a `HetznerBareMetalMachineTemplate` is not possible.
 Instead, a new template should be created.

-## cloud-init and install-image
+## cloud-init and installimage

-Both in install-image and cloud-init the ports used for SSH can be changed, e.g. with the following code snippet:
+Both in installimage and cloud-init the ports used for SSH can be changed, e.g. with the following code snippet:

 ```
 sed -i -e '/^\(#\|\)Port/s/^.*$/Port 2223/' /etc/ssh/sshd_config